shaikezam/shaikezam.github.io/article/hello_world_servlet.md

 Finally, we will create a successfuly request: `curl -i -X GET http://localhost:8000/my-servlet/ -H "Cookie: sessionId=dummy"` and we get `200 OK` with resposne body `Hello, GET request received`

-The above demo can be run after you clone my [repository](https://github.com/shaikezam/Embedded-jetty-simple-servelt "repository")
+The above demo can be run after you clone my [repository](https://github.com/shaikezam/Embedded-jetty-simple-servelt "repository").